rex0988476/Python/Taiko Tournament Tools/mp link to score/README.md

 ...
 ```
 * [player link] is your osu profile link.
-* The name of [map mod name `x`] should be one of NM, HD, HR, DT, FM, TB and the order from top to bottom should be NM, HD, HR, DT, FM, TB.
-If there is no such mod, then leave it blank.
-And `x` should start from 1 in ascending order.
+* The name of [map mod name `x`] should be one of NM, HD, HR, DT, FM, TB.
+The order from top to bottom should be NM, HD, HR, DT, FM, TB.
+If there is no such mod then leave it blank. `x` should start from 1 in ascending order.
 * [map link `x`] should
 ex: